 The future of video marketing is… Viewer immersion

 Live video is growing in popularity for its unique ability to create hype and engage in real time.

-Even if there’s thousands of miles between you, live video can make it feel like it’s only the screen.
+Even if there’s thousands of miles between you, live streaming can make it feel like it’s only the screen.

 Virtual reality video

 Virtual reality (VR) has a similar effect to live video, but is often computer-animated.
 VR is now extending beyond gaming into marketing.